-While almost everyone understands the benefits technology can bring, deciding which tools to integrate into your business can be extremely daunting.
+While almost everyone understands the benefits technology can bring, deciding which tools to integrate into your customer experience strategy can be extremely daunting.
 Technology moves quickly and we often find ourselves in a position where the technology we chose just a year ago is already outdated.

-So we've compiled a list of some of the most important technologies that are changing the experience of buying a new home.
+So we've compiled a list of some of the most important technologies builders are using to improve their customer experience.
 If you're a home builder looking to invest in tech that's here to stay, instead of just the latest fads, this list is for you.

 Here are 13 of the most important technologies builders use to improve their home buying experience: